-- NEVER store flammable materials in the drawer.
+- DO NOT put the side runners in a dishwasher. - DO NOT put the burner heads in a dishwasher. - NEVER use caustic or abrasive cleaners as these will damage the surface. - DO NOT use steel wool, oven cleaning pads or any other materials that will scratch the surface. - NEVER store flammable materials in the drawer.
 This includes paper, plastic and cloth items, such as cookbooks, plastic ware and towels, as well as flammable liquids. - DO NOT store explosives, such as aerosol cans, on or near the appliance. - DO NOT use steel wool, oven cleaning pads, or any other materials that will scratch the surface. - DO NOT attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.

-2. Cooker Overview
+2. Cooker overview

-The 110 induction cooker (Fig.2.1) has the following features:
+The induction cooker (Fig. 2.1) has the following features:

-- A. 5 induction cooking zones
+- A. Five induction cooking zones

-- B. Control panel
+- B. A control panel

-- C. Main multi-function oven
+- C. A multifunction oven

-- D. Storage drawer
+- D. A storage drawer

-- E. Main fan oven

-The Hob
+The hob